Marketing for Construction Businesses

 Most people we’ve spoken to in and around the building trade say that at a high level when you are bidding for business, it’s not just who you know.. but also what you can pay.
 That isn’t a payment to the marketing agency for generating the lead, that’s a payment to the procurement officer or company secretary to ensure your company gets that all so lucrative contract.

-Well the news is good?
-Modedaweb have 5 great tips to raise your companies profile and refine your marketing strategy, ensuring the people searching for your services, find them!
+Well, the news is good?
+Bias Digital has 5 great tips to raise your companies profile and refine your marketing strategy, ensuring the people searching for your services, find them!

 5 Marketing Tips for the Construction Industry

 - LinkedIn: You have to ensure that all of your key members of staff have profiles on LinkedIn and that they are fully optimised for their role.
 Don’t be afraid to put it out there that you are actively seeking contracts with bigger companies or target companies.
 Also, create a company page for your own business and get the right information about your company in the description field and share your content there.

 - Content Creation: Make no mistake, everybody is searching the internet for everything.
 Better deals, better suppliers, cheaper deals or cheaper suppliers, wherever your business is pitched, somebody somewhere is searching for you.
 Creating content is not about telling everybody how good your services are.
 You need to identify the buyer personas and use these to correctly formulate a strategy to produce content that will answer the pain points those personas may have.

 - Case Studies: You may think that the visualisation where possible of works your business has completed would have no bearing on pitching for further business but a buyer always likes to see what your end result looks like and quite possibly may want to check that your project went well.
 So when structuring your proposal, add a case study of a similar project you have completed previously and if suitable add video or pictures to support this.